chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2024-01-08-Studio-work/readme.md

 4. Fusion 360 -> Main bot electronic holder

 ---
-### V log :

-As discussed with Douglas here's what I will be doing to continue prototyping and defining my forms.

----

 ### Update notes :

+1. Done

-1. -> As a starting point, i'm still working on the maxforlive patch i've been working on last week.
+-> As a starting point, i'm still working on the maxforlive patch i've been working on last week.
 This time i'm testing ways to add one camera input per colors.

+-> after testing, the cameara can only be open once and can not be used in multiple instruments.
+I need to find an other way to send midi to each instrument.

+-> I will be trying to work on max msp only and use VST

+-> I finally got it on max for live by changing the patch and distributing the midi channels properly.

+-> It worked i have now a camera that play 3 different ableton synths based on rgb.

+OPENING PROCESS reminder : Open loop midi (create from Max 1) -> open Max Msp Patch -> Open Ableton project (selecting from Max in midi chanel in)

+---

+2. Done

+-> what i should do to make the project work :

+- understanding RGB light -> wip -> + Fritzing
+- understandnng XYZ captor -> wip -> + Frizing
+- understanding Bluetoorh speaker -> wip -> + Frizing
+- RGB captor -> Done / won't be using -> + Frizing
+- understanding ESP cam -> wip -> + Frizing

+---

+3. Wip

+-> working on Fusion 360 pencil holding mechanism.

+---

+4. Wip

+-> working on Fusion 360 main Suètone form and electronic holder.